 - Bring your bicycle inside.
 It is more secure if you put it in your room.

 - Store motorcycles, mopeds, electric bikes, and electric scooters outside.
-They are a potential fire hazard and will be removed if left inside student rooms.
-Permit holders should receive an email from Parking & Transportation about covered storage options.
+As a potential fire hazard, they -- or their batteries, in the case of electric vehicles -- will be removed if left in student rooms.

 - Submit a work order for any maintenance or facilities concerns in your room so that they may be addressed by staff during the break.